The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

 \subsection{The tropical trigonal and Recillas construction.}

-Let $\tG\to G\to K$ be a tower of free covers of a graph $K$, of degrees $3$ and $2$.
-The topological trigonal construction associates to the tower $\tG\to G\to K$ a tower $\tP\to P\to K$ of free covers, of degrees $4$ and $2$.
-If the tower $\tG\to G\to K$ is orientable, then the double cover $\tP\to P$ is trivial.
-The \emph{Recillas construction} inverts this correspondence, by associating to a degree $4$ free cover $P\to K$ an orientable tower $\tG\to G\to K$ of free covers of degrees $3$ and $2$.
+Let $\tG\to G\to K$ be an orientable tower of covers of a graph $K$ of degrees $2$ and $3$, respectively.
+In particular, the double cover $\pi : \tG \to G$ is free.
+The trigonal construction associates to $\tG\to G\to K$ a degree 8 harmonic morphism $\tP\to K$ that splits as a tower $\tP\to P\to K$, where $p:P\to K$ has degree 4 and $\tP\to P$ is the trivial double cover.
+The \emph{Recillas construction} inverts this correspondence, by associating to a degree $4$ cover $P\to K$ (satisfying certain restrictions on local degrees) an orientable tower $\tG\to G\to K$ of covers of degrees $2$ and $3$.

-The trigonal and Recillas constructions arise from the group isomorphism $S^D_3\simeq S_4$, which corresponds to the equality $A_3=D_3$ of root systems.
-We recall this isomorphism.
-The map $|\cdot | : \{\pm 1,\pm 2,\pm 3\}\to \{1,2,3\}$ has four even sections (such that the product of the images is positive), and the group $S^D_3$ acts on this four-element set.
-This defines a homomorphism $S^D_3\to S_4$.
-Conversely, each pair of even sections corresponds a unique element of $\{\pm 1,\pm 2,\pm 3\}$ (the intersection of their images), and this gives the inverse homomorphism.
-Hence we obtain a bijection between orientable free towers $\tG\to G\to K$ of degrees $3$ and $2$ and free degree $4$ covers $P\to K$.

-At this point the graphs $\tG$ and $P$ are not necessarily connected, and for future use we determine when they are.
-We say that a subgroup $H\subset S_4$ is \emph{$4$-transitive} if it acts transitively on the underlying $4$-element set.
-Similarly, we say that $H\subset S_4$ is \emph{$6$-transitive} if it acts transitively on the set $\{\pm 1,\pm 2,\pm 3\}$ under the isomorphism $S^D_3\simeq S_4$.
-The graphs $\tG$ and $P$ are connected if and only if the monodromy group is $6$-transitive or $4$-transitive, respectively.

-\begin{lemma} A $6$-transitive subgroup of $S_4$ is $4$-transitive.
-A $4$-transitive subgroup of $S_4$ is $6$-transitive if and only if it is generated by $2$-cycles and $3$-cycles.